Synerty/peek-mobile-theme/docs/plugin_screens/chat/chat.rst

         }

         .plugin-chat-messages{
-        /* Contains the Chat Messages screen looks classes */ ...
+        /* Contains the msg-list component classes */ ...

             message-list{
+            /*
-            /* Contains the Messages list looks attributes unique to the Chat Messages */ ...
+                Attributes for the container of messages, unique to the Chat Messages.
+                Scrolls through the messages with most recent at the bottom.
+            */
+                ...

                 sent{
+                /*
-                /* Contains the sent message looks attributes unique to the message-list class */
+                    Contains the sent message attributes unique to the message-list class.
+                    Container is right aligned with background colour different to the received class.
+                    bg-success class applied for a successfully sent message.
+                */
                     ...

                 }
                 received{
+                /*
-                /* Contains the received text looks attributes unique to the message-list class */
+                    Contains the received text attributes unique to the message-list class.
+                    Container is right aligned with background colour different to the sent class.
+                    bg-warning class applied for an emergency priority message.
+                */
                     ...

                 }
                 message-details{
+                /*
-                /* Contains the message details text looks attributes unique to the message-list class */
+                    Contains the message details text attributes unique to the message-list class.
+                    The message details should not be the focus of attention (text-muted) */
                     ...

                 }
+                emergency-text{
+                /*
+                    Contains the emergency priority message text attributes unique to the message-list class

+                */
+                    ...

                 }
+                normal-text{
+                /*
+                    Contains the normal priority message text attributes unique to the message-list class
+                */
+                    ...

+                }
+            }
             messaging-area{
+            /*
-            /* Contains the compose message area looks attributes unique to the Chat Messages */
+                Contains the compose message area attributes unique to the chat messages.
+                Fixed to the bottom of the screen.
+            */
                 ...

             }